Mantri Square Sampige Road metro station

-Sampige Road, officially named Mantri Square Sampige Road, is a metro station on the Green Line of the Namma Metro serving the Malleswaram area of Bangalore, India.
+Mantri Square Sampige Road (formerly known as Sampige Road) is an important elevated metro station on the North-South corridor of the Green Line of Namma Metro serving the Malleswaram area of Bengaluru, India.
 It was opened to the public on 1 March 2014.
 The station was constructed by Mantri Developers and consists of two basements, one ground and one upper floor.
 The station was named Mantri Square Sampige Road due to a PPP agreement between the Bangalore Metro Rail Corporation Ltd (BMRCL) and Mantri.
 Mantri Square is a shopping mall located near the station.

 The station area covers around 80,000 sq feet.
 A bridge connecting the station to the first floor of the mall was inaugurated on 20 August 2014.
 This was the first bridge in India directly linking a metro station with a mall.

 History

 The BMRCL acquired 5.03 acres of land from Mantri Developers for the station in 2007.
 The former then entered into an agreement with Mantri for joint development of the land.
 As per the agreement, Mantri would construct the station at a cost of ₹30 crore and also develop the surrounding land by building about 800,000 square feet of commercial space under a 99-year lease.
 The Bruhat Bangalore Mahanagara Palike (BBMP) approved plans to construct a 32-storey residential complex and a 27-storey commercial complex adjacent to the Mantri Square mall and the Sampige Road station.
 The towers will be 112.9 metres and 100.85 metres tall respectively.
 The residential tower will have three basements, one ground and 32 floors, while the commercial/office tower will have three basements, one ground and 27 upper floors.
 The station and the two towers will occupy 1,77,885.10 square metres of land.
 The project is a joint venture of the BMRCL and Mantri Infrastructure Private Limited.

 Mantri handed over 12,286 square metres in the acquired area for the construction of a 24-metre four-lane road for commuters.
 The presence of the Mantri Square mall in the area has created traffic gridlock on Sampige Road.
 However, traffic experts believe that the construction of the two towers will not affect the traffic flow in the area.
 Traffic engineering expert M.N.
 Sreehari stated that the 24 metre-wide road would be able to handle the traffic emanating from the towers.
 The project was opposed by then Gandhinagar MLA Dinesh Gundu Rao, who felt that it would benefit neither the metro nor the general public.
 He instead wanted the BMRCL to scrap the agreement, and construct the station on its own.